Document Translation and Spanish Localization Services in Denver Colorado

 What kinds of documents do you translate?

-There is no limit to the types of documents we translate, but some examples are: public health brochures, patient consent forms, marketing pamphlets, instruction manuals, employment applications, terms and conditions forms, websites, birth certificates, marriage licenses, health forms for travel visas, and much more.
-We accept all of kinds of document formats including doc, pub, pdf, jpeg, zip, and many more.
+We translate all types of documents, but some common document translation examples are: public health brochures, patient consent forms, marketing pamphlets, instruction manuals, employment applications, terms and conditions forms, websites, birth certificates, marriage licenses, health forms for travel visas, etc. We accept all of kinds of document formats including doc, pub, pdf, jpeg, zip, and many more.

 The industry standards for billing translation service jobs are to bill by the word in the target language.
 The “target language” is the language you’re translating your document into.
 The charge per word varies greatly on many factors: complexity of the document, the source language to target language combination, and turn-around time are some of the most important factors.
 Our rates start at $0.12 per word for general language translation projects (usually personal documents) with a normal 3-5 business day turn around.
 Small translation jobs incur a $30 minimum charge.
 If you need a document next day, you can expect to pay around double what the normal charge would be.
 If formatting and artwork are required, those are generally billed on an hourly basis.

 The turnaround for any given translation depends on the length of the document and if any kind of formatting is needed.
 On average a translator can translate somewhere around 2000 words a day.
 Additionally, an extra day is usually required for another translator to proofread the content.
 The following are estimates and can vary depending on the content.
 To get a more accurate estimate for turnaround time on your job, send us your document: